 Canon has added a USB-C socket to the EOS R, and although the camera manual talks about using a USB-C cable to transfer images from the camera to your computer, that connection can also do something else.
-That ‘something’ is a really useful feature if you haven’t got the AC battery charger with you, or if using the wall power outlet just isn’t an option.
+That ‘something is a useful feature if you don’t have the AC battery charger with you, or if using the wall power outlet just isn’t an option.

 You can also use the camera’s USB-C socket to charge the battery pack while it’s still in the camera.
 Which is kind of cool, but there is a bit of a caveat.
 In fact, a couple.

-The second caveat is that the charger you use with the Canon EOS R USB-C connector has to be Power Delivery capable.
-This is very important.
+The second caveat is that the charger you use with the Canon EOS R USB-C connector must be Power Delivery capable.
+This is particularly important.
 If the charger doesn’t provide Power Delivery then in-camera charging of the battery won’t work.

 What this means is that Canon would like you to believe you need an extra piece of equipment, the Canon PD-E1 USB Power Adapter.

 You see, the Canon PD-E1 USB power adapter is on Canon’s US website for $190.
-What, you have got to be kidding me!
+What, you must be kidding me!
 They want people to spend almost $200 for a couple of cables, and an oversized plastic box that contains a few relatively cheap electronic components!
 No way can I recommend that you buy that.

 OK, maybe I’m complaining a bit much.